uwuxie/C9/README.md

 - 🖱️ Standard cursor to provide a traditional proxy for touchscreen gestures
 - ⚙️ Remappable cursor activation keys and integration with button mappers
 - 🔀 Translation of key presses into near-native taps, double taps, long press (and drag), scrolling, and zoom
+- ✨ Additional features such as landscape orientation support and cursor auto-hide in text fields

 ## Table of Contents
 - [Overview](#overview)